TonyDTiger/My-Projects/Other Side Projects/Linear_Controls/README.md

 ![system_response_plots_piecewise_reference_60degZ_-60degY_60degX_150secSlew_greatly_with_torque_limits_with_2degintegrator](https://github.com/user-attachments/assets/a5a80b9c-e06d-495b-b811-8c34824a5871)

 The integrator contribution was greatly increased and is the main effector to reducing the overall attitude error for this reference trajectory.
-For this PID controller, the following Body plots show the remaining gain and phase margins for each body axis.
+For this PID controller, the following Bode plots show the remaining gain and phase margins for each body axis.

 | X Axis  | Y Axis | Z Axis |
 | ------------- | ------------- | ------------- |